 Earthquakes occur without warning and can be disastrous when combined with other hazards.
 Hence, it is important to be amply prepared before one strike.

 - Assemble and maintain an emergency preparedness kit.
 Ensure that all family members know where it is stored.
-The goal of the emergency preparedness kit is to hold supplies that would sustain your family for at least 3 days without the need of external assistant following an earthquake or any other disaster.
+The goal of the emergency preparedness kit is to hold supplies that would sustain your family for at least three days without the need for external assistance following an earthquake or any other disaster.
 List addresses, telephone numbers, and evacuation sites for all places frequented by family members (e.g., home, workplaces, schools).
 Include the phone number of an out-of-state contact.
 Ensure that family members carry a copy of this list and include copies in your emergency supply kits.
 (FEMA)